Island in the Sun (Weezer song): Version 2: Animals

 This video was directed by Spike Jonze.
-It features Weezer playing with various wild animals on a supposedly remote hill (though it was actually filmed a short distance outside of Los Angeles, thought to be in the hills near Simi Valley).
+It features Weezer playing with various wild animals on a hill.
 Only Brian Bell, Rivers Cuomo, and Pat Wilson appear in this video, as bassist Mikey Welsh had left the band shortly before shooting.

 Track listings

 An erroneous short mix of "Always" ended up on the singles, and the correct mix (2:48) was released as an MP3 on the band's website.